Effect-TS/effect/.changeset/fair-guests-walk.md

 "@effect/rpc": minor
 ---

-With this change we now require a string key to be provided for all tags, so when previously you could do:
+With this change we now require a string key to be provided for all tags and renames the dear old `Tag` to `GenericTag`, so when previously you could do:

 ```ts
 import { Effect, Context } from "effect";